Harold James Nicholson: Espionage against the United States, FBI investigation and convictions

 The FBI also retrieved mail sent from Nicholson to his handlers from local public mailboxes, where he signed postcards with code words under the alias "Nevil R. Strachey."
+The FBI conducted a search for Nevil R. Strachey through phone books in the District of Columbia and adjacent counties but found no listing.
+An FBI investigation of the residence listed on the return address listed revealed no one residing there named Nevil Strachey.
+The postcards were enclosed in envelopes, both of which had overpaid on the postage.
+The FBI believes that the envelopes were sent to an address where an intermediary would then get the postcards to the FSB.
 One postcard was written "I will not be in your neighborhood as expected, still the work is beneficial, I know you will find it very attractive", which was likely code words telling the SVR he had recently been rejected from a chief of station position he had applied for, instead getting a management job at CIA headquarters.
 Another postcard intercepted in the summer of 1996 stated "I hope you will be able to join me for a ski holiday this November.
 A bit early but it would fit into my schedule nicely", which was code words for meeting with the SVR in Switzerland in November ("a bit early" was likely code words that their meetings traditionally convened in December).

 That same month he was scheduled to travel to Europe on official CIA business to meet with European intelligence officers.
 Nicholson told the CIA he planned to take a personal vacation to Zurich afterwards.
 On November 16, 1996, the FBI arrested Nicholson at Dulles International Airport.
 He had a ticket to Zurich, a bundle of exposed film and a computer disk bearing classified information from CIA files.
 This included "information on the identities on the CIA Moscow chief and his staff, the identities and code names of CIA informants and the identities of CIA case officers."
 He said he planned to divulge knowledge the U.S. possessed concerning the intelligence and military capabilities of the Russian Federation."